rhaulChaurasiya786/js-learning/basic/01-Execution-Context.md

 - A mechanism which is used to keep track of the places of the multiple function calls is called callstack
 - This mechanism used by the interpreter (like the JavaScript interpreter in a web browser)
 - Js is single-threaed language, so it only do one thing at a time ,The callstack helps manage the order of in which functions are called and executed.
-- Follow the FIFO (first in firs out rule)
+- Follow the LIFO rule(last in firs out)

 ### Work
 - When funciton is called,then pushed onto the stack